 The first part of the name came from the Father of Taxonomy, Carl Linnaeus (also known as Carolus Linnaeus and Carl von Linne).
 He was a well-rounded scientist of the eighteenth century– a botanist, zoologist, and an explorer–and he developed the binomial nomenclature system that we use to name species today.
 Though he was proficient in a variety of disciplines, he is best known for his expertise in biological fields.
 Since this blog will always have a biology slant, he seems to be an appropriate figure.
-Besides a nod to a great naturalist, the name also reflects a bit of my (Maria’s) Swedish heritage, as Linnaeus was himself from Sweden.
+Besides a nod to an historic naturalist, the name also reflects a bit of my (Maria’s) Swedish heritage, as Linnaeus was himself from Sweden.

 Psalm 119:105 “Your word is a lamp unto my feet and a light unto my path.”